Infosys/NIADataRConnector/README.md

 ## Introduction

 The IIPR package has been built to allow data scientists and analysts access views created in IIP.
 It has many functions which enable various utilities like authentication of user, fetching of data & metadata from IIP and pushing data to HDFS and registering it is views/tables in IIP.
-IIPR Packages are collections of R functions, data, and compiled code in a well-defined format.
-The directory where packages are stored is called the R-library.
-R comes with a standard set of packages.
-Many useful R function come in packages, To install an R package, open an R session and type at the command line